e0ipso/e0ipso.github.io/_posts/2018-07-16-contentajs.md

 Join the [#contenta](https://drupal.slack.com/messages/C5A70F7D1) Slack channel if this is something you are passionate about and want to collaborate on it.
 You can also create an issue (or a PR!) in the [GitHub project](https://github.com/contentacms/contentajs).
-Together, we can make a wholistic decoupled Drupal backend from start to end.
+Together, we can make a holistic decoupled Drupal backend from start to end.